mindriot101/mindriot101.github.io/content/2017-01-10-python-parallelism-cheat-sheet.md

 I often get asked "how can I parallelise my Python code?".
 I've come up with this simple cheat sheet to explain it.
-I will only explain the most common method of parallel problems here: _embarassingly parallel problems_.
+I will only explain the most common method of parallel problems here: [_embarrassingly parallel problems_](https://en.wikipedia.org/wiki/Embarrassingly_parallel).

 ---